Physician Burnout and Moral Injury: A Growing Crisis

 “I love what I do, what I can’t stand is everything around it.”

 According to Dean, “Clinicians are held to a higher standard than other members of society.
 We don’t let them just be human.
 We need to offer solutions based on who they are.”

-She adds that meaningful communication is important, and doctors are more isolated from socialization than they used to be, which is likely due to scheduling and structure.
-They are also tired, which certainly impacts motivation.
-Medical culture needs to change, but other changes need to be made in order for that to happen.
+She adds that meaningful communication is important, and doctors are more isolated from socialization than they used to be.
+The culprits are likely scheduling and structure.
+They are also unmotivated because they are exhausted.
+We need to change medical culture, as well as others aspects.